RD-120: History

 Also during the 1990s, the Chinese acquired two or three models of the RD-120, and possibly some documentation.
 This enabled them to bootstrap their indigenous kerosene staged combustion engine program, the YF-100 and YF-115.
-According to a WikiLeaks cable dated, September 28, 2007, the Ukrainian government denies any involvement of Ukrainian industry in that transfer, and states that no involvement, at least until 2007, had happened with the Chinese 11th nor 4th Academy regarding the transfer of RD-120 technology.

 The RD-120 had significant margins built in, which allowed between 2001 and 2003 to develop a modernized 'Uprated' or 'Forced' version of the engine for Sea Launch which increased thrust 10% to 912 kN.
 It also incorporated many improvements, which allowed it to increase chamber pressure and thrust without additional weight gain.
 It still has a 5% extra margin, extended the design life to 4260 seconds, the number of ignitions to 19 and allows to consider it as a base for a reusable rocket, the engine is still not capable of restarting inflight.
 After a program that used 4 test engines and performed 28 hot fire tests with an accumulated running time of 8,135 seconds, the engine was qualified for flight.
 Testing started in March 2004 and it had its debut flight on February 15, 2006 where it successfully orbited EchoStar X.